elusivecodes/FyreFileSystem/README.md

 **Ended**

-Determine if the pointer is at the end of the file.
+Determine whether the pointer is at the end of the file.

 ```php
 $ended = $file->ended();